chongpq/littlepay/README.md

 The jar file works like a standard UNIX command line utility and it can be scripted in a standard bash script, as demo'ed in the `run.sh` file.

 ## Assumptions
-* OFF without a corresponding ON tap with result in an Incomplete trip and will be billed the largest amount.
+* OFF without a corresponding ON tap will result in an Incomplete trip and will be billed the largest amount.
 * there isn't a time limit on cancelling a trip.
 * there aren't time limits on the length of time spent on getting to a stop.
 * that the machine this service is run on is on UTC time.